Esporte Clube Pinheiros

 Historically, Germânia is the fourth oldest football club of Brazil and was part of the first inter club match of the country.
 Until 1915 the club had won twice the State Championship of São Paulo.
 Already early tennis grew popular among the club members and the club should become one of the co-founders of the Tennis association of São Paulo.
-Football was basically abandoned with the advent of the professionalization of the sport in the 1930s.
+The football department was basically abandoned by the club with the advent of the professionalization of the sport in the 1930s.
 During the course of World War II the club abandoned references to its German origin and in 1941 was renamed to Pinheiros because of requirements of the laws of that time.

 In later years water polo was very popular.
 In the 1970s João Carlos de Oliveira from Pinheiros held the world record in the triple jump.
 In more recent times the club has joined the national elite in basketball and volleyball, in the former even winning international titles.
 César Cielo won Olympic gold in swimming and Beatriz Souza in Judo.